The mystery of the four horse men

 “I watched as the Lamb opened the first of the seven seals.
 Then I heard one of the four living creatures say in a voice like thunder, ‘Come!’
 2 I looked, and there before me was a white horse!
 Its rider held a bow, and he was given a crown, and he rode out as a conqueror bent on conquest.”

-There are some good arguments why this horseman is good
+There are some reasonable arguments why this horseman is good.

-- In the Psalms, there is a description of an Israelite king conquering his enemies with a bow, which is interpreted as messianic reference to Jesus.
+- In the Psalms, there is a description of an Israelite king conquering his enemies with a bow.
+This is interpreted as a messianic reference to Jesus.

-- There are clear references to the one who looks like the Son of Man on a white cloud with a sickle to harvest the earth, or the victorious rider on a white horse with crown on his head, which of which both point to Jesus or at least an angel of God.
+- There are clear references to the one who looks like the Son of Man on a white cloud with a sickle to harvest the earth, or the victorious rider on a white horse with crown on his head.
+Both of these point to Jesus or at least an angel of God.

 - The term conquest could refer to Jesus because he is the conqueror also in other passages of the book.

-- He is a white rider and white is positive in other parts of the book.
+- He is a white rider and white is a positive symbol in other parts of the book.

-- He does not do anything negative (conquer) while the others bring something negative, so it could refer to the proclaiming of the gospel before all the bad things happen.
+- He does not do anything negative (but conquers as the saints) but the others bring something negative, so it could refer to the proclaiming of the gospel before all the bad things happen.

 On the other hand, there are some indications that point to the exact opposite:

-- God will strike the bow out of the hands of Gog and Magogs, identifying the bow as the weapon of the end time enemy.
+- God will strike the bow out of the hands of Gog and Magog, identifying the bow as the weapon of the end-time enemy.

-- Jesus is not the only one with a crown, also the demonic forces coming out of the earth also have one.
+- Jesus is not the only one with a crown.
+The demonic forces coming out of the earth also have crowns.

-- Conquering is also used in other places to refer to the beast conquering the saints.
+- The them ofd conquering is used in other places to refer to the beast conquering the saints.

-- As the reference to the four horses and carriages in Zechariah form a unity, the four horses here must also be a unity and all belong to God or all do not.
+- As the four horses and carriages in Zechariah form a unit, the four horses in the Book of Revelation must also be a unity; taht is all either belong to God or all do not.

-- Not only do the four horsemen form a literary unit, but the first four trumpets and the first four vials also form a unit.
-Therefore, the first four horsemen should be a unit.
+- Not only do the four horsemen form a unit, but the first four trumpets and the first four vials also form a unit.
+Therefore, the first four horsemen should be a unit as well.

 This is confusing.
-Why are there the same references that point to both a good and an evil meaning?
+Why are there references that point to both a good and an evil meaning?
 Let’s look at the last two references:

 - The first use of a bow in the Bible comes from the story of Jacob and his deception of his father to get the blessing.

-- The three speeches of Jesus about the end times in Mark, Matthew and Luke have a similar order as in Revelation: Was is always second, then comes always famine, and in Luke it is even followed by pestilence.
-And all of them start with something like, “Beware that you are not deceived, because many will come in my name”.
+- The three speeches Jesus makes about the end times in Mark, Matthew and Luke follow a similar order in Revelation: All of them start with something like, “Beware that you are not deceived, because many will come in my name”.
+War is always second, then famines, and in Luke this is even followed by “pestilence”.

 The resolution

-So the first horseman is the one who is evil but pretends to be good and like Jesus.
+It becomes cleat that the first horseman is evil but pretends to be good - to be like Jesus.
 This also makes sense when we look at the context.
-In the chapter before Jesus was revealed as the one who is worthy to open the scroll, the devil is now revealed in his true nature which goes from a great promise (to conquer), to war (persecution of non-believers), to hunger with injustice (third horseman), to finally death and destruction.
-That is why the next seal right after that describes the cry of the righteous how long this will go on showing the evil nature of all this.
+In the previous chapter Jesus was revealed as the only one worthy of opening the scroll.
+And now, the devil’s true nature is revealed: from a great promise (to conquer), to war (persecution of non-believers), to hunger with injustice (third horseman), to finally death and destruction.
+That is why the very next seal describes the cry of the righteous: “How long this will go on?”.
+The evil nature of all for horsemen is now clear.

-Now also the reference to God’s plagues (wild beasts, sword, famine, and pestilence) makes sense.
-We can map them
+And now the reference to God’s plagues (wild beasts, sword, famine, and pestilence) also makes sense.
+We can map them as follows:

 - The first horseman represents the wild beasts, as he calls the two beasts in chapter 13 and represents deception — he makes many promises.